techseria/frappe-react/README.md

 # Frappe React Components

-Official React components for Frappe Framework.
+React components for Frappe Framework UI.
 Can be used as:
 - Git submodule in Frappe apps
-- NPM package

 ## Installation Options

-### Option 1: As Git Submodule
+### As Git Submodule

 1. Add as submodule to your project:
 ```bash